cmu-sei/CDAS/README.md

 ### Prerequisites

-Before installing CDAS you will need the following packages:
+CDAS installs the following packages and their dependencies upon setup:

 ```
 numpy